Freelance and contract business analysis support delivered with clear thinking, thoughtful communication and

 Read more

 Hi.
 My name is Michael.
 I have been a business analyst for 5 years, and have worked on 18 government projects.
-I have led on small and medium-sized, high-impact initiative, supporting Senior BAs on large-scale transformATION programmes.
-We worked in both Waterfall and Agile methods, often "Wagile", which I never really liked to be honest.
+I have led on small and medium-sized, high-impact initiatives, supporting Senior BAs on large-scale transformation programmes.
+I've worked in both Waterfall and Agile methods, often "Wagile", which I never really liked to be honest.
 I have led on BA work myself and also worked with cross-functional teams, feeding into planning, risk management and user experience functions.
 I have led workshops across multiple stakeholder groups at all levels and grades.
 I have a strong track record of delivering projects on time and within budget.

 I began my autism diagnosis journey not long after I started my previous role.
 I had been the unofficial IT guy in many previous jobs, and been somewhat of a computer geek for most of my life.
 I had so many red flags for autism that it feels a little ridiculous that it didn't occur to me much earlier in life.
 I only took the AQ50 and RAADS-R tests to prove my wife wrong... only to prove her right!

-I have BCS Certificates in Business Change and Requirements Engineering; Certification in Information Engineering, & Pascal Programming and Programming Methodologies; and a Diploma in COBOL programming.
+I have BCS Certificates in Business Change and Requirements Engineering; Certification

-I am currently undertaking several small courses, such as coding challenges, and am partway through AWS Cloud Support Associate certification.
+I am currently undertaking several courses, such as coding challenges, and am partway through

 Have a project in mind, or just want to say hello?
 I'd love to hear from you.
 Fill in the form or reach out directly via the links below.